meilers0522/meilers0522.github.io/index.md

 ### Overview:

 <p style="text-indent: 55px;">
-My code review video contains all three artifacts.
-I analyze each artifact separately for errors, vulnerabilities, and weaknesses.
-I narrate my plans for improvements/enhancements during the walkthrough of each artifact.
-In software design and engineering, I use Visual Studio to showcase the C++ code of my original artifact to explain my planned enhancement.
-In algorithms and data structures, and databases, I showcase my original code in PyCharm using Python to explain my planned enhancement; these cover both artifact two and three.
-Throughout my videos, I provide professional-quality oral, written, and visual communication techniques to effectively explain a code review through collaborative environments that are coherent, technically sound, and appropriately adapted to specific audiences.
-The basis of my code review focuses on three critical elements:
+In my code review video, I cover all three artifacts, analyzing each one individually for errors, vulnerabilities, and weaknesses.
+As I walk through each artifact, I explain my plans for improvements and enhancements.
+For software design and engineering, I use Visual Studio to present the C++ code of my original artifact and discuss my intended enhancement.
+For algorithms, data structures, and databases, I showcase the original Python code in PyCharm to explain the planned enhancements, covering both the second and third artifacts.
+Throughout the video, I employ professional-level oral, written, and visual communication techniques to clearly present the code review.
+The communication is coherent, technically sound, and tailored to the audience within a collaborative environment.
+My review is structured around three key elements:
 </p>

   - Existing functionality: A detailed walk-through of the existing code focused on the features and function of the current code.